Can You Get A Paternity Test Without The Father Knowing?

 4. If the alleged father has no siblings or his parents are unavailable to be tested but he has another child or children with other women.
 This option only can only work if the mother of the child knows the other mother or, mothers and they are willing to agree.
-If the other mother agrees then performing a half-sibling DNA test between the two siblings and the mother of the child to see if her child shares the same father is the best-recommended option for the best and accurate DNA Paternity testing result.
+If the other mother agrees then performing a half-sibling DNA test between the two siblings and the mother of the child to see if her child shares the same father is the best-recommended option for the best and most accurate DNA Paternity testing result.

 Although, we are well aware of the many scenarios that can occur during a relationship that may warrant performing a paternity test discreetly.
 We always recommend that both parents are involved with the paternity testing process.